requarks/wiki-docs/troubleshooting.md

 When running PostgreSQL inside a docker container (e.g. DigitalOcean / AWS official image), follow these steps:

 1. Use a tool like https://bcrypt-generator.com/ to generate a bcrypt hash of the password you want.
+The number of rounds must be **12**.
 2. Connect to your machine / droplet via SSH.
 3. Run the following command, replacing `HASH-PASSWORD` with the hash generated in step 1 and `YOUR-EMAIL` with the email address of the account you want to reset: